Replenishment calculator

 Replenishment decisions and reorder point calculation

-Apply red conditional formatting when current inventory falls below the reorder point.
+Highlight status with conditional formatting when current inventory is below safety stock or reaches the reorder point.

 Workflow